barracksdev/psgui/README.md

 # PSGui

-This Powershell script will create a GUI for launching your own custom Powershell scripts.
-It was created primarily through prompts via ChatGPT-4.
+This PowerShell script creates a GUI for launching your custom PowerShell scripts.
+It was created through prompts given to ChatGPT-4.

 # Usage
-Launch PSGui.ps1 from Powershell and it will load the configuration found in "config.json".
+Launch `.\PSGui.ps1` from PowerShell, and it will load the configuration found in `config.json`.

-This configuration file is what the script uses to create the buttons for launching other Powershell scripts.
+This configuration file is used by the script to create the buttons for launching other pre-existing PowerShell scripts defined and created by the user.

-You can additionally launch an alternate config file using the "-jsonconfig" command.
+Alternate configuration files can by loaded using the `-jsonconfig` parameter.
-* For example: PSGui.ps1 -jsonconfig altconfig.json
+* For example: `PSGui.ps1 -jsonconfig altconfig.json`

-Two samples scripts are included in the Scripts folder.
-These are primarily to show that the buttons work and to show the button color changes if a script file is not found.
-* One simply lists the files found in C:\Windows\.
+A sample script file is included in the `Scripts` folder.
+This is included to show script launching functionality.
+The script simply lists the files found in `C:\Windows\` using `Get-ChildItem C:\Windows`.
-* The other will connect to a local domain controller and export a list of all the user objects into an Excel spreadsheet (this requires the ImportExcel module).

-# config.json
+# Configuration and Layout
-Tabs and Buttons are defined in this configuration file.
+Tabs, buttons, and settings are defined using a JSON file named `config.json`.

-Each Tab object contains its own array of Buttons objects, and each Button contains a list of settings.
+Each tab object contains its own array of button objects, and each button objects contains several key value pairs.

-Button settings listed in the config file are:
+Current button settings used are:
-* "Content": "Button Label Text"
+* `Content` Label text displayed on the button
-* "ScriptPath": ".\\Path\\To\\Your\\Script.ps1"
+* `ScriptPath` Path to the PowerShell script to be executed
-* "ToolTip": "Additional details that can be provided when hovering over the button."
+* `ToolTip` Tooltip text displayed when hovering over the button
-* "Group": "Group Name 1"
-* "CreatesFiles": false --- UNUSED
-* "ModifiesExistingData": false --- UNUSED
+* `Group` Group name the button belongs to, used to organize buttons within a tab

 The organization of GUI elements is ordered by:
-1. Tabs by their "Name" values
+1. Tabs in the the order they're defined in the configuration file
-2. Buttons by their "Group" values
+2. Button Groups alphabetically by the `Group` values found within in each button
-3. Buttons by their "Content" values within their Group
+3. Buttons alphabetically by their `Content` values

-If a Button does not have a Group value assigned, it will default to a "General Scripts" group.
+If a button does not have a `Group` value assigned, it will default to a `General Scripts` group.

+The script will also try to verify the path of each `ScriptPath` value for every button.
+If it cannot find the referenced file, the button will color will change to light red and show an error message in the button tooltip.
+If a red button is clicked, it will return a Windows message stating the file cannot be found along with the path is trying to verify.

+config.json tree structure view
+This is a tree view showing the general layout of the default configuration file.

+This example has two tabs.
+The first tab contains three buttons organized into two groups.
+The second tab has buttons organized into two groups.
+Since Button 5 does not have a `Group` name value, it will automatically be placed into a group named `General Scripts`.

+- Tabs
+  - Tab 1 // Name of the tab in the GUI
+    - Buttons
+      - Button 1
+        - Content: "Button 1" // Label text displayed on the button
+        - ScriptPath: ".\\Path\\To\\Your\\Script1.ps1" // Path to the PowerShell script to be executed
+        - ToolTip: "Description for Button 1" // Tooltip text displayed when hovering over the button
+        - Group: "Group Name 1" // Group name the button belongs to, used to organize buttons within a tab
+      - Button 2
+        - Content: "Button 2"
+        - ScriptPath: ".\\Path\\To\\Your\\Script2.ps1"
+        - ToolTip: "Description for Button 2"
+        - Group: "Group Name 1"
+      - Button 3
+        - Content: "Button 3"
+        - ScriptPath: ".\\Path\\To\\Your\\Script3.ps1"
+        - ToolTip: "Description for Button 3"
+        - Group: "Group Name 2"
+  - Tab 2
+    - Buttons
+      - Button 4
+        - Content: "Button 4"
+        - ScriptPath: ".\\Path\\To\\Your\\Script4.ps1"
+        - ToolTip: "Description for Button 4"
+        - Group: "Group Name 1"
+      - Button 5
+        - Content: "Button 5"
+        - ScriptPath: ".\\Path\\To\\Your\\Script5.ps1"
+        - ToolTip: "Description for Button 5"
+        - Group: ""

 # Other Details
 While there are "Username" and "Password" boxes along with a "Use Modern Auth" checkbox, these do not do anything yet and can be ignored.

-The script will verify the path of each ScriptPath value in every button.
-If it cannot find the referenced file, the button will appear red and show an error message in the hover tooltip.
-If a red button is clicked, it will return an Windows message stating the file cannot be found along with the path is checking.